breaaa1b/purple/README.md

 Purple group's repository

 Group: Purple

 Group Member: Sharon Zhang, Breanna Bernardino
-Commit ID: bb1a70c708c32a852c50566a95af418daf4aed0d

 - Purpose of each file in our repository:
     - hearts.py: the game itself